-The difference between the cost of attendance and the estimated family contribution.
+The difference between the cost of attendance and the estimated family contribution (EFC).

-Rate of interest set at the time the loan is negotiated that remains constant over the life of the loan.
+Rate of interest that remains constant over the life of the loan.

 An arrangement whereby the lender may permit the temporary cessation of payments (principal and/or interest), or allow an extension of time for making payments, or accepting smaller payments than were previously scheduled.
 During forbearance interest will accrue and it must be paid or it will be added to the loan principal, increasing the total amount of loan borrowed and the amount of interest a student will pay.

 The period between the time a borrower leaves school, or if in school, drops below half-time and the time they are obligated to begin repaying their loans.
 This period allows the borrower to find a job and establish a budget before repayment begins.
-Federal Stafford Loans offer a six-month grace period; Federal Perkins Loans offer a 9-month grace period.
+Federal Stafford Loans offer a six-month grace period.
 Students only get one grace period.